"*" indicates required fields

 How black tar heroin affects the body and brain

-Understanding what black tar heroin is means looking beyond its black sticky substance form and into the profound ways it impacts the body and mind.
-Whether smoked, snorted, or injected, this highly addictive opioid acts quickly on the nervous system, binding to receptors in the brain that control pain, reward, and mood.
-Like powdered heroin and other drugs in the opioid class, black tar hijacks the brain’s natural dopamine and endorphin signaling, creating an intense euphoria followed by drowsiness.
+To understand what black tar heroin is, we must look at how it impacts the body and mind.
+Whether it’s smoked, snorted, or injected, this highly addictive opioid acts fast on the nervous system.
+It binds to brain receptors that manage pain, reward, and mood.
+Like other opioids and drugs in its class, black tar hijacks the brain’s natural dopamine and endorphin signaling, creating an intense euphoria followed by drowsiness.

-For the heroin user, repeated use changes the brain’s chemistry, making it harder to feel pleasure without the drug.
-Over time, this leads to heroin addiction, a chronic condition characterized by compulsive drug-seeking behavior despite harmful consequences.
-The physical toll is equally severe.
-Black tar heroin can damage vital organs, weaken the immune system, and contribute to respiratory depression.
-In many cases, the unpredictable potency of black tar increases the likelihood of a heroin overdose, especially when mixed with other drugs like fentanyl.
+For a heroin user, repeated use alters brain chemistry, making it difficult to feel pleasure without the drug.
+This leads to heroin addiction, a chronic illness defined by compulsive drug-seeking behavior despite negative consequences.
+The physical damage is also severe.
+Black tar heroin can harm vital organs, weaken the immune system, and contribute to respiratory depression.
+The drug’s unpredictable potency increases the likelihood of a heroin overdose, especially when mixed with other drugs like fentanyl.

-Long-term use erodes both physical and mental health, leading to withdrawal symptoms such as muscle pain, insomnia, nausea, and severe cravings when the drug is absent.
+Long-term use damages both physical and mental health.
+It can cause withdrawal symptoms like muscle pain, insomnia, nausea, and severe cravings when the drug is stopped.
 Because black tar is often injected, chronic users also face collapsed veins, infections, and life-threatening diseases transmitted through shared needles.
-Addressing the damage caused by heroin requires comprehensive treatment, starting with medically supervised detox and progressing to therapy, relapse prevention, and whole-person care.
+Treating the damage caused by heroin requires comprehensive treatment, starting with medically supervised detox and followed by therapy and whole-person care.

 Where does black tar heroin come from?

-Black tar heroin is primarily produced in parts of Mexico and smuggled into the United States via well-organized networks.
-It differs from the high-purity heroin that originates in Southwest Asia, Southeast Asia, and Colombia.
-The Drug Enforcement Administration has documented the presence of black tar heroin in cities like Atlanta and beyond, particularly where other forms of heroin are less accessible.
+Black tar heroin is primarily produced in parts of Mexico and smuggled into the United States through organized networks.
+It differs from the high-purity heroin that comes from Southwest Asia, Southeast Asia, and Colombia.
+The Drug Enforcement Administration has noted the presence of black tar heroin in cities like Atlanta, particularly where other forms of heroin are less available.

-While its distribution is somewhat limited compared to powdered forms, its low cost per gram or kilogram has made it attractive to those struggling with drug abuse or seeking cheaper highs.
+While its distribution is less widespread than powdered forms, its low cost per gram or kilogram has made it appealing to those struggling with drug abuse or seeking cheaper highs.

 Prevention, awareness, and addiction treatment

-Recognizing the signs of black tar heroin use is critical to prevention and early intervention.
-If you suspect a loved one is using, look for signs such as:
+Recognizing the signs of black tar heroin use is key to prevention and early intervention.
+If you think a loved one is using, look for these signs:

 • Track marks or bruising on the skin